-How beekeeping is helping people out of poverty
+How beekeeping is helping rural communities in Madagascar

 Operating in the south-east of the country, SEED Madagascar's mission is to build a resilient network of thriving communities, organisations and ecosystems to help people improve their livelihood in sustainable ways.
 Alongside this, they aim to raise global awareness of Madagascar’s unique needs and build constructive partnerships to further aid development.

-As luck would have it somebody from the Sugru community is a Project Development Officer at SEED (oh, you are a wonderfully diverse bunch!).
-Jack Ord, originally from the UK, is currently out in Madagascar working on Project Retinately - an initiative to improve the sustainability and viability of beekeeping for rural communities to make an independent living from it.
+As luck would have it, somebody from the Sugru community is a Project Development Officer at SEED (oh, you are a wonderfully diverse bunch!).
+Jack, from the UK, is currently out in Madagascar, working on an initiative to improve the sustainability and viability of beekeeping for rural communities to make an independent living from it.
 We caught up with him to find out more.

 Q. SEED Madagascar has launched some fantastic initiatives.
 Can you tell us more about the one you're working on at the moment?